ampproject/amphtml/contributing/getting-started-e2e.md

 * The tests are being run on [Travis](https://travis-ci.org/ampproject/amphtml/pull_requests)

 * The system is verifying that you have signed a CLA (Contributor License Agreement).
-If this is your first time submitting a Pull Request for the amphtml project you'll need to sign an agreement.
+If this is your first time submitting a Pull Request for AMP on GitHub you'll need to sign a CLA.
 (Make sure the email address you use to sign the CLA is the same one that you configured Git with.)
 See details in the [Contributing code](../CONTRIBUTING.md#contributing-code) documentation.

 * Your code is going through static analysis by [LGTM](https://lgtm.com/projects/g/ampproject/amphtml/).